1956 UC Riverside Highlanders football team

-The 1956 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1956 NCAA College Division football season.
+The 1956 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1956 college football season.
 Led by first-year head coach Carl Selin, UC Riverside compiled a record of 1–6.
 The team was outscored by its opponents 251 to 44 for the season.
 The Highlanders played home games at UCR Athletic Field in Riverside, California.